aPixelite/subterra-1.20.1/README.md

   - Infernite Drill
   - Enderite Drill

-There are alse diffrent upgrade modules for drills.
+There are also different upgrade modules for drills.
 They can be applied using the drill upgrade station.

 # Engines